 Following are some of the attributes of examples of NFRs-

-- Usability – Usability is defined as a measure of the degree to which an application can be easily used and operated.
+- Usability – Usability is defined as the measure of the degree to which an application can be easily used and operated.
+For example, in the case of a new application, the easier the flow of the application is for the user to operate it smoothly, the better will be the usability.

 - Security – Security is one of the most important attributes of NFRs.
 It is the measure of the resilience of the application under any type of malicious attack.